-In order to develop an omnichannel strategy, you need to map out the journey your customers go through, identifying which platforms and touchpoints users are hitting.
+In order to develop an omnichannel strategy, you need to map out the customer lifecycle or journey, identifying which platforms and touchpoints users are hitting.
 This will also allow you to identify any gaps in your current offering and ensure you encompass every single platform that potential and existing customers are using.

 Train Your Customer Service Team

 As much as you might want to, unfortunately, you can’t do everything yourself if you want to deliver a great omnichannel customer experience.